 When it comes to the other parts of your electrical application, a land and marine job should not be treated the same.
 For example, a normal battery fuse could be severely harmed if water were to come in contact with the fuse.
 You will need a marine rated fuse that adds high current protection as well as protection from the environment.
 The same philosophy works with circuit breakers where not all are created equal.
 A marine circuit breaker is both weatherproof and waterproof with a different design for heavy-duty or high amp applications.
 Without a protected electrical circuit system, your boat is susceptible to a multitude of safety hazards, non-compliance, or even complete system shutdown.

 The bottom line on marine applications is better safe than sorry.
 More copper in your tinned marine grade cable makes for a more secure connection under harsh environments while the tinned aspect makes it more resistant to corrosion.
-Del City wants you to be safe with you boat and offers marine grade wire, circuit breakers, fuses, and terminals.
+Del City wants you to be safe with you boat and offers marine grade wire, marine cable, circuit breakers, fuses, and terminals.

 More questions?
 Don’t hesitate to reach out to our technical support at 1-800-654-4757 or check our our other blog posts!